AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/connection-instruction-toc.md

 In most cases, you can use the module to create a connection with little or no extra information.
 Workfront Fusion handles the authentication automatically.

-For instructions on creating a connection with no special considerations, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md).
+For instructions on creating a connection with no special considerations, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md).

 ## Connect to a Microsoft app or web service